 The virtuous marketing cycle provides a way to attract customers rather than call for their actions at a specific time.
-The virtuous marketing cycle is about providing a unified experience that a user relates to and identifies with.
+The virtuous marketing cycle offers a unified experience that a user relates to and identifies with.

-I design this site around the concepts of the virtuous marketing cycle.
+I design this site around the concept of the virtuous marketing cycle.
 Those attracted by the ideas can create their adventure.
-Explore the ideas at your own pace and make a decision when you’re ready.
+Explore the ideas at your own pace and decide when you’re ready.

 What is your business optimized for?

 Most authors optimize a business for conversions.
-Yes, you need to sell more books, but not at the expense of a customer relationship.
+Yes, it would help if you sold more books, but not at the expense of a customer relationship.